jxxcarlson/elm-blackbox/README.md

 The commands `:help`, `:get`, `:show`, `:head`, `:tail`, and `:app` are defined in `Main.elm` and so are available regardless of what you use for the black box.
-Comments (lines beginning with '#') are stripped out before `Blackbox.transform` is applied.
+Comments (lines beginning with '#') are stripped out of the contents of memory before `Blackbox.transform` is applied.